EntropyString/JavaScript/README.md

 The `Random` constructor allows for three separate cases:

   - No argument defauls to the `charSet32` characters.
-  - One of six default `CharSet`s can be specified.
+  - One of six predefined `CharSet`s can be specified.
   - A string representing the characters to use can be specified.

 The 3rd option above will throw an `EntropyStringError` if the characters string isn't appropriate for creating a `CharSet`.